emagnus/ga-tutorial/README.md

 The objective is to find the optimal shape, size and weight of a car driving through difficult terrain.
 We define the optimal combination to be the one that lets the car travel the furthest before getting stuck or running out of time.

 ### Checking that everything is running OK
-1. Run GeneticAlgorithmStarter's main method.
+1. Run CarGeneticAlgorithmStarter's main method.
 By default it runs the simulation with visualization enabled.
 You should see a car being dropped into a 2D world and driving off to the right.
 2. Change the POPULATION_SIZE field to 10 or 20, and run GeneticAlgorithmStarter again.
 Mayhem should ensue.

 ### The initial population